Yvon Lambert Paris

 Closing of Galerie Lambert

-Five years ago, on the thirty-first of December 2014, Le Figaro announced a shock for the art world: the closing of Galerie Lambert, 108 di Rue Vieille du Temple in Paris.
+On the thirty-first of December 2014, Le Figaro announced a shock for the art world: the closing of Galerie Lambert, 108 di Rue Vieille du Temple in Paris.
 It had been opened by the French art dealer Yvon Lambert in 1966 and found premises in Marais in 1986.
-The news arrived three years after the closure of the Manhattan branch.
-It couldn’t survive competition from the US art market. «It is not a political decision.
+The closure of Galerie Yvon Lambert at the end of 2014 marked the conclusion of nearly five decades of activity.
+Lambert himself described the decision as a personal and generational choice rather than a purely economic necessity.
+The international art market had changed, becoming increasingly concentrated around large global galleries and speculative dynamics.
+Lambert chose to step away from that system and focus on publishing, collecting and supporting artists through different formats. «It is not a political decision.
 But, the effect of time, the realization that the art world is different from the one I loved.
 I want to do something more humanistic, less focused on money and obsession with prices», commented Lambert back then.

 A showcase for established and up-and-coming artists

 Yvon Lambert, publisher and bookseller, has not cut ties with the artists he has represented throughout his career.
 Today, the bookshop is also a showcase for established and up-and-coming artists, both French and international.
-Examples are the ninety-year-old sculptor and photographer Paul-Armand Gette, the photographer Ann Ray, the playwright Pierre Guyotat.
+Examples as Romain Laprade – featuring on Lampoon MECCANO cover.

 Yvon Lambert’s history and background